mido-mid/LMS/README.md

 # LMS
-Learncode is the first online learning management system
+Learncode is an online learning management system

 # technologies used:
 - html